bwogt/bwogt/README.md

 # :jack_o_lantern: About Me
-👨‍💻 I’m a backend developer with over 2 years of professional experience, working daily with PHP, Laravel, MySQL, Docker, Git, and automated testing using PHPUnit.
-I focus on building performant, secure, and sustainable solutions, following clean code principles and scalable architecture.
+👨‍💻 I’m a backend developer with experience in PHP, Laravel, MySQL, Docker, Git, and automated testing with PHPUnit.
+I focus on building scalable, well-organized solutions, with strong attention to architecture, requirements, and development best practices.

-🎓 I hold a degree in Internet Systems Technology from UTFPR.
-For my final project, I developed “Tá Safe: A System for Mobile Phone Traceability,” exploring techniques such as Web Scraping, Fuzzy Matching, OCR (Optical Character Recognition), and data processing to validate mobile device ownership through electronic invoices (NF-e).
-This project strengthened my ability to apply technology to solve real-world problems by leveraging data analysis and processing in complex scenarios.
+🎓 I hold a degree in Internet Systems Technology from UTFPR (Federal University of Technology – Paraná).
+For my final graduation project, I developed “Tá Safe: Mobile Phone Traceability System,” applying techniques such as web scraping, fuzzy matching, OCR, and data processing to validate mobile device ownership through electronic invoices (NF-e).

-🧩 Over the past few years, I’ve worked on everything from building MVPs to consolidating production platforms, participating in architectural decisions, code reviews, and feature integrations.
-This journey reinforced my belief that technical quality and teamwork are key to creating meaningful impact.
+🧩 In recent years, I’ve been involved from MVP creation to the consolidation of a SaaS platform used by multiple healthcare institutions.
+I contributed to technical decision-making, structural refactoring, implementation of automated tests, and the evolution of complex business rules.

-🚀 I’m looking for opportunities to grow as a backend developer, while remaining open to full-stack roles, in environments that value best practices, continuous learning, and purpose-driven software development.
+🚀 I’m seeking opportunities as a backend developer, with openness to working in a full-stack role as well.
+I’m looking for environments where I can contribute to technical organization, take ownership, and help evolve systems in a structured and sustainable way.

 ## 🌐 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/brunowogt)